 AISI316Ti vs. AISI316L / 1.4571 vs. 1.4404

-As you might know, these material grades are often interchangeable, and in much cases offered as an alternative when the original item is unavailable.
+As you might know, these material grades are often interchangeable, and in much cases offered as an alternative when the requested item is unavailable.
 But what is the story behind these grades?

 One could say it makes more sense to remove an element, instead of simply adding one.
-However, in the early days of stainless steel making, there was no technology around to reduce the C content to the desired level.
+However, in the early days of stainless steel making, there was no technology around to reduce the Carbon content to the desired level.
 So this resulted in the development of the Ti-stabilized types.
-Nowadays it’s possible to abstract C from the molten steel through processes like AOD (Argon Oxygen Decarbusation) which makes 316L possible to replace 316Ti.
+Nowadays it’s possible to abstract C from the molten steel through processes like AOD (Argon Oxygen Decarburization) which makes 316L suitable to replace 316Ti.
 But the 316Ti type has been traditionally specified by German engineers, and costs of changing the specifications are keeping this grade alive.

 The Ti in 316Ti fights against this mechanism by forming titanium carbo-nitrides instead of chromium carbides, thus maintaining the original structure of Cr.
 The Ti content must be 5 times the actual C content to obtain this result.
 In 316L, the low C content (less than 0,03%) prevents the Cr to form an alliance with the carbon, simply because there is not enough carbon to react with.

 The stabilizing element Ti has multiple other (dis)advantages.
 316Ti material has an improved mechanical strength because of the higher C content.
 E.g. the proof strength (Rp0.2) at room temperature is 210MPa for 316Ti and 190MPa for 316L.
 This difference rises with the temperature.
 This implies they are not automatically a substitute for each other, when strength matters.